 - Security: Complies with your industry’s regulations, e.g., SOC 2, HIPAA, TRUSTe and FedRAMP.

-To aid your search for the right CLM solution, Gartner Research evaluates software vendors based on 15 criteria, including touchpoints like market responsiveness and overall customer experience.
+Gartner Research evaluates software vendors based on 15 criteria to aid your search for the right CLM solution, including touch points like market responsiveness and overall customer experience.
 See the latest Gartner CLM Magic Quadrant report.